ystia/yorc/doc/bootstrap.rst

     ./yorc bootstrap [--review]

-You will have then to select the type of infrastructure (Google Cloud, AWS, OpenStack, Hosts Pool) on which you want to deploy the full stack, then you will be asked to provide configuration values depending on the selected infrastructure.
+You will have then to select the infrastructure type (Google Cloud, AWS, OpenStack, Hosts Pool) and provide a name to the location on which you want to deploy the full stack, then you will be asked to provide configuration values depending on the infrastructure type.

 The command line option ``--review`` allows to review and update all configuration values before proceeding to the deployment, opening the editor specified in the